-In this article, we look at the symptoms, causes, and treatment options for respiratory acidosis.
+In this article, we look at the symptoms, causes, and treatment options.

-CO2 is a waste gas that a person with a healthy respiratory system would normally breathe out.
+CO2 is a waste gas that a person with a healthy respiratory system exhales.

-If it remains in the body, CO2 can shift the normal balance of acids and bases in the body, making its state more acidic.
-It mixes with water in the body to form carbonic acid.
+If this gas remains in the body, it can shift the natural balance of acids and bases.
+CO2 mixes with water in the body to form

 - treat the cause of the respiratory failure